 A real insider tip in the European club landscape: about blank.
 Particularly popular is the hetero-friendly party Buttons (formerly Homopatik), which often extends over several days and nights.
 While the club is pretty small, about blank has one of the biggest garden spaces, making it the best option for a sunny weekend day to dance to funky Disco sounds.
 On the two indoor floors about blank serves up house and techno, most of which by Berlin DJs.

 For the past 20 years, this legendary fetish club has become an icon in the party scene.
 It has been based next to Tresor, in Mitte, since 2007.
-The dresscode is mostly fetish (or naked).
-You’ll find crowds of all ages and sexual preferences dancing to techno, house and trance on four floors.
-For the more adventurous types, you can find some action in the (not so) dark rooms.
+You’ll find crowds of all ages and preferences dancing to techno, house and trance on four floors.
 NB: Mobile phones are not allowed in the club and must be handed over at the wardrobe.

 A successor to Bar 25, Katerblau is located directly on the River Spree and is still a sure-fire starting point for all techno-hippies.
 The in-house label Katermucke ensures the music ranges in everything between chill out and high energy.
 Next door to the right of Katerblau is the club’s restaurant on a ship and to the left a beautiful garden bar directly on the river Spree which is open during the day.
 The garden bar is located in the new Holzmarkt area, and were opened in 2017.